 If there are “bad signs”, prepare to leave!

-As an employee, you’re given resources that are necessary for managing the tasks and responsibilities you’re assigned.
+As an employee, you’re given the resources that are necessary for managing the tasks and responsibilities you’re assigned.

-Well, when the tasks or responsibilities remain the same but the resources you’re granted with are being cut off, that’s a clear sign that your boss or manager means to put you in trouble, especially if there’s no palpable reason for this happening.
+Well, when the tasks or responsibilities remain the same, but the resources you’re granted with are being cut off, that’s a clear sign that your boss or manager means to put you in trouble, especially if there’s no palpable reason for this happening.

 Remember: the easiest way for someone to get you fired is to show that you are incapable of getting the job done.
 By withdrawing your tools, your boss is making your job almost impossible.

-11. You’re being ignored
+11. You’re Being Ignored

 Being ignored by your higher ranks is probably the biggest sign that you’re about to be fired.
 Written communications, the withdrawal of resources, or the lack of project assignments are much subtler signs, and they may be misinterpreted.